Western Union Review Verdict

 How Does Western Union Compare?

-Among the other big cash networks, MoneyGram and Ria run comparable agent footprints, so it is worth checking the rate on your corridor across all three.
+Remitly often prices tighter on its core corridors and posts higher satisfaction; Western Union wins on sheer reach.
+Among the other big cash networks, MoneyGram and Ria run comparable footprints, so check the rate on your corridor across all three.

-For cash to a remote location, Western Union is hard to beat; for a bank deposit, compare carefully.
-We compared these routes ourselves across our money transfer comparison, and we refresh the live figures daily, so use our live comparison for the route you care about.
+We compare these routes ourselves across our money transfer reviews and refresh the live figures daily, so use our live comparison for the route you care about.

 Final Verdict: Is Western Union Worth It?